Fire-resistance rating: Class 125 Rating

 This rating is the requirement in data safes and vault structures for protecting digital information on magnetic media or hard drives.
 Temperatures inside the protected chamber must be held below 125 F for the time period specified, such as Class 125-2 Hour, with temperatures up to 2000 F outside the vault.
 The temperature reading is taken on the inside surfaces of the protective structure.
 Maintaining the temperature below 125 °F is critical because data is lost above that temperature threshold, even if the media or hard drives appear to be intact.

 Class 150 Rating

 This is the rating required to protect microfilm, microfiche, and other film-based information storage media.
-Above 150 °F (65.5 °C) film is distorted by the heat and information is lost.
-A Class 150-2 Hour vault must keep the temperature below 150 °F. for at least two hours, with temperatures up to 2,000 °F. (1,093.3 °C) outside the vault.
+Above 150 F film is distorted by the heat and information is lost.
+A Class 150-2 Hour vault must keep the temperature below 150 °F for at least two hours, with temperatures up to 2000 F outside the vault.

 Class 350 Rating

 This rating is the requirement for protecting paper documents.
-Above 350 °F (176.7 °C) paper is distorted by the heat and information is lost.
-A Class 350-4 Hour vault must keep the temperature below 350 °F. for at least four hours, with temperatures up to 2,000 °F. (1,093.3 °C) outside the vault.
+Above 350 F paper is distorted by the heat and information is lost.
+A Class 350-4 Hour vault must keep the temperature below 350 °F for at least four hours, with temperatures up to 2000 F outside the vault.